 Content is what makes TDWI the unrivaled leader in independent and valuable guidance for the data-driven world.
 We encourage you to share your great ideas, insights, and lessons with our audience.
 This page is a starting point for submitting ideas for both our events as well as our variety of publications.

-The Business Intelligence Journal is a quarterly journal that focuses on all aspects of unbiased, critical business intelligence (BI) and data warehousing (DW) knowledge.
+The Business Intelligence Journal is a semiannual journal that focuses on all aspects of unbiased, critical business intelligence (BI) and data warehousing (DW) knowledge.
 The Journal’s name and content reflect TDWI’s mission to educate business and IT professionals about the array of technologies and disciplines required to deliver valuable insight to business users and to help organizations operate more intelligently.

 Upcoming Submission Deadlines